ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-home of the brave ?
+ome of the brave ?

 On that shore, dimly seen through the mists of the
 deep,